Environment in Vision 2021

 In line with Vision 2021 and National Agenda, the UAE needs to generate 27 percent of the energy requirements from clean energy sources, reduce its per capita greenhouse gas emissions and achieve average oil consumption of 5 tonnes per person by 2021.

 According to National Agenda, the share of power generation from gas will drop from 98 per cent in 2012 to less than 76 per cent in 2021 as clean energy - mainly renewable and nuclear energy - enter the mix, along with intensifying energy-efficiency efforts.

 The vision sets five national targets related to clean energy, water availability and productivity, reduction of carbon emissions and energy intensity.

-Entities in charge of environment and energy
+Entities in charge of environment

 Ministry of Climate Change and Environment

 Ministry of Climate Change and Environment is the federal authority for environmental planning and action in UAE.

 The ministry, in collaboration with the competent local authorities concerned with environment, work on developing environmental programmes and initiatives that aim to contribute to the sustainability of water, enhance food security, raise the rates of bio-security and enhance environmental security.
 The action plans of the ministry emerge from its vision to ensure sustainable environment for life.